 Balanced Mineral Policy

-Ensures fair and sustainable utilization of mineral wealth.
+Ensures fair and sustainable utilisation of mineral wealth.

 Mineral Conservation